TimmyOlus/timmyolusportfolio.github.com/README.md

 Skill set: Lead retention & management, CSS & HTML, Data Analysis, Marketing Automation, and Sales Conversion.💻

 <h2>About Me</h2>
 Welcome!
-I am a professional Klaviyo email marketing and Marketing automation expert helping SMEs with Lead management, Customer acquisition & retention, and revenue growth.
+I am a Klaviyo email marketing and Marketing automation expert helping SMEs with Lead management, Customer acquisition & retention, and revenue growth.
 I have worked with different e-commerce businesses, both online and offline, to achieve success.
 I'm confident in my ability to achieve the same with you.
 Let's work together

 <h2>Certifications</h2>